Could you share any evidence that would demonstrate the productivity, quality of work, or the impact of the engagement?

 How did MAAN Softwares Inc perform from a project management standpoint?

 Inside of the Active Collab, there are different streams of work.
-Just to give an example, we had a theming overall.
+Just to give an example, we had a theming phase.
 We themed the home page first with MAAN, and then we themed the interior pages, which were all very similar to one another.
 We found out that there were probably 10 to 15 more additional content types that also needed similar theming.
 Then we worked on the import of secondary sources, including the Green Business Network, the Green Pages online, and Break Up with Your Mega-Bank.
 They helped us input those directories into the site.
 Then we did the theming and integrating of the subsites into our overall content management system.
-Each of those had its own scope and what we needed for it and what type of graphic sizes, how the content would relate to each other, and we would just kind of cascade from the home page on downward.
+Each of those had its own scope, including what we needed for it and what type of graphic sizes, how the content would relate to each other, and we would just kind of cascade from the home page on downward.
 MAAN also enabled for us what we call a kitchen sink that has all of the elements that we could ever possibly use on the site.
 That will be available to us in the future because we don’t actually know some of what we want to have designed.
 Perhaps one of the teams will come up with a new piece of content.
 We have this glossary of design elements that they’ve themed for us, that we can then slice and dice as needed in the future.

 What did you find most impressive about MAAN Softwares Inc?